containerd/containerd/BUILDING.md

 ```

 In our Docker container we will use a specific `runc` build which includes [seccomp](https://en.wikipedia.org/wiki/seccomp) and [apparmor](https://en.wikipedia.org/wiki/AppArmor) support.
-Hence why our Dockerfile includes `libseccomp-dev` as a dependency (apparmor support doesn't require external libaries).
+Hence why our Dockerfile includes `libseccomp-dev` as a dependency (apparmor support doesn't require external libraries).
 Please refer to [RUNC.md](/RUNC.md) for the currently supported version of `runc` that is used by containerd.

 Let's suppose you build an image called `containerd/build` from the above Dockerfile.
 You can run the following command: